WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

 - Optional external variable file support

 # Supported Devices
-This script should work on any UniFi hardware runnin their modern OS and been confirmed working on the following hardware:
+This script should work on any UniFi hardware running their modern OS and been confirmed working on the following hardware:
 - Dream Machine (UDM) (u/-BruceWayne-)
 - Dream Machine Pro (UDM-Pro)
 - Dream Machine Special Edition